The French Capital in a Nutshell: 24 Hours in Paris

 Luxe Accessories

-chunky gold jewelry and a dainty handbag make your outfit feel as luxurious as a Palace of Versailles princess
+chunky gold jewelry and a dainty handbag make you feel as luxurious as a Palace of Versailles princess

 Fine Fabric Accents